dkhmelenko/dkhmelenko.github.io/index.md

 ## About

-Currently Software Engineer at [Freeletics GmbH](https://www.freeletics.com).
+Software Engineer for mobile platforms since 2011.

+Passionate about mobile software development, solutions for Internet of Things and machine learning.

-Curious about new technologies, design patterns, software architecture.
+Interested in new technologies, design patterns, clean software architecture, microcontrollers.

 Thinking functional.

-Interested in solutions for Internet of Things, machine learning and microcontrollers.
+Hackathons participant.
 Believe in open source.

-More TBD soon
+From Kharkiv (Ukraine), living in Munich (Germany).